cr3mov/writeups/seccon23-rev-perfect-blu/index.md

 print('[+] Flag:', FLAG)
 ```

-Which _finally_ yielded me the flag.
+Which _finally_ produced the flag.

 #### Flag